Page 1: Biography

 In the early 1870s Kate Wyllie lived in Gisborne and built a house, now known as Wyllie Cottage, across the Taruheru River from the township.
 James Wyllie died at Gisborne on 19 December 1875.
 On 9 June 1881, at Wellington, Kate married Michael Joseph Gannon, a licensed interpreter, and was sometimes known as Keita Kēnana.
 They had two sons and two daughters.
 In March 1883 Michael Gannon appeared in the Native Land Court claiming on his and Kate's behalf that land he was living on at Whataūpoko had been conveyed to him by Wī Pere (Keita's half-brother), Riperata Kahutia and W. L. Rees, the trustees of the block.
 However, the case was lost by the Gannons.
 In 1893 they moved to Auckland, where Michael Gannon worked as a mining agent and later as an interpreter.

-In 1906 Kate became involved in a controversy with Pīmia Aata (Euphemia Arthur) over the identity of Te Ratu, the man described in Captain James Cook's 1769 journal as the paramount chief of Tūranga.
+In 1906 Kate became involved in a controversy with Pīmia Aata (Euphemia Arthur) over the identity of Te Ratu, the man described in James Cook's 1769 journal as the paramount chief of Tūranga.
 Pīmia claimed he was her ancestor.
 Kate did not dispute that Pīmia had an ancestor named Te Ratu, but held that the one referred to by Cook was the great-grandson of Te Hukaipu and the ancestor of Heta Te Kani and not of Pīmia.
-The dispute was conducted in the pages of the journal Te Pīpīwharauroa, and on occasion, by public dispute in the streets of Gisborne.
+The dispute was conducted in the pages of the journal Te Pīpīwharauroa, and on occasion, in the streets of Gisborne.

 Kate Gannon predeceased Michael Gannon; she died at her daughter's house in Remuera, Auckland, on 4 February 1913.
 She is remembered as a woman who sought to defend her rights and those of her people.